grahamearley/ShareToReadingAndroid/README.md

 <img src="http://i.imgur.com/zZGqIeO.png" alt="Send to Readin.am overlay" width="200px">

 ## How it works
-1. Add your *Post Via Email* address (found in your Readin.am settings)
+1. Add your *Post Via Email* address (found in your Reading.am settings)
 2. Choose "Share to Reading.am" when sharing a link from another app
 3. Choose yep or nope if you want
 4. Select your favorite email app and tap send!